 Hi [insert name],

-Thanks for taking a look at my previous email and browsing our website!
+Thanks for browsing our website!

-Have you given any additional thought to my proposal?
+Just a follow-up to my previous email: have you given any additional thought to my proposal?
 I’d be happy to do a quick recap over the phone or via email to answer any questions.

 When would suit you for a quick conversation?